 Dave in Salford:

-with what you say.
+sympathy with what you say.
 I particularly...am worried by the fact that, because the cinema is well regulated, a film may be classified in a different way than its video version.
 The film may have been in the cinema uncut and in the video cut.

 film, that it was ridiculous for me as a new President to have it in cold storage and not get it out and review it- even though, then the distributor hadn't asked for a video version.
 I thought we should have a look at it.
 I viewed it and I asked

 Why The Exorcist particularly?
 Why has this been such a protracted discussion?

-about the film.
+hysteria about the film.
 It still retains the power to frighten young people- you meet people who say: it is the most frightening film I have ever seen, I wouldn't like to see it again, people still say that and it's 25yrs old.
 Some of the

 What does the latest research tell _you_ about the influence of images and imagery on people's behaviour?

 months later remember them more clearly.
 From that you can suppose, but you can't prove, that it will validate their behaviour, and reduce whatever barriers there are to violent action.
 You can 'suppose' it exacerbates the situation, but you

 And certainly it decreases sensitivity...